How to become a DJ

 Legal structure

-Most young people who start a business opt for an eenmanszaak (sole proprietorship), because it is so quick and easy to set up.
-The main disadvantage of this legal form is that it means you are personally liable for any debt your business runs up.
+Most young people who start a business opt for an eenmanszaak (sole proprietorship).
+This is quick and easy to set up.
+The main disadvantage: you are personally liable for any debt your business runs up.
+That means you have to pay for that out of your own money.

 Making money